ezzimo/GitHib_Treading_Repos/README.md

 The trending repositories are simply fetched from the most starred repos created in the last 30 days ( from now ).<br/>
 Requirements are :<br/>
 Python 3<br/>
-Install python tabulate module ([see] (https://pypi.org/project/tabulate/)).
+Install python tabulate module ([see](https://pypi.org/project/tabulate/)).

 ### The query parameters:
- The Search API helps it search for the specific item we want to find.
-For example, in this program I'm searching for repositories using a specific criteria which is the must starred repositories.
+ The Search API helps us search for the specific item we want to find.
+For example, in this program I'm searching for repositories using a specific criteria which is the most starred repositories.
 It's similar to performing a search on Google.
-This method returns up to 100 results per page, in this program I'm considering only the first page (but you can specify the page you want in the query). for more information on how to use GitHub search API see this [link] (https://docs.github.com/en/free-pro-team@latest/rest/reference/search#search-repositories)
+This method returns up to 100 results per page, in this program I'm considering only the first page (but you can specify the page you want in the query). for more information on how to use GitHub search API see this [link](https://docs.github.com/en/free-pro-team@latest/rest/reference/search#search-repositories)
  ### Execution:
 Download the three files in the same folder.<br/>
 in the command line:<br/>